mozuma/mozuma/README.md

 on top of inference and training loops while allowing extensions via [callbacks](references/callbacks.md).
-These callbacks control the way the output of a runner is handled (i.e. features, labels, model weights...).
+These callbacks control the way the output of a runner is handled (e.g. features, labels, model weights...).

 We also try to keep as few dependencies as possible.
 Meaning models will be mostly implemented from